sambloom92/adventofcode/README.md

 # aventofcode
-A writeup of my solutions to [AdventOfCode](https://adventofcode.com/2020) - An advent calendar of coding challenges Solutions are written in Python3
+A writeup of my solutions to [AdventOfCode](https://adventofcode.com/2020) - An advent calendar of coding challenges.

+Solutions are written in Python3